The Future of Artificial Intelligence in Vietnam: An overview

 Startups already struggle with a restricted local talent pool, which is exacerbated by the software outsourcing industry.
 In Outsourcing to Vietnam, some experienced Vietnamese engineers prefer to provide supplemental software components, such as the backend needed for game businesses in China or Japan.

-There is a dispute within the software engineering community about whether it is better to work for an outsourcing company versus a company that builds end-to-end products.
-Outsourcing businesses pay engineers well according to local standards, but their projects are frequently shorter, and competition is severe due to the race to the bottom for cheaper labor.
 If Vietnamese engineers do not take on those tasks, a task or an entire organization could be relocated to another nation with lower labor.
 In other words, because the software outsourcing sector is global, working for an outsourcing company may entail great compensation in the near term but possible long-term instability.
 Vietnamese product firms, on the other hand, would have fewer projects for engineers but may offer long-term career advancement.

 The majority of engineers in Vietnam have worked in both outsourcing and product-oriented organizations.
 According to 2020 research, 43.8% of engineers work in outsourcing organizations, whereas 47.2% work in product companies.
 The “Make in Vietnam” trend, in which homegrown businesses manufacture globally competitive products, has the potential to shift this equilibrium.